edukaj/fontdef/README.md

         qmake ../fontdef.pro -r -spec win32-msvc2015
         jom

-If `jom` is not installed I suggest to download and install it from Qt web page.
+If `jom` is not installed I suggest to download and install it from Qt web page or you can use nmake.

 I've not yet provided a package manager for windows but is just an exe file.